DevNambi/blog-drafts/000 - summit learning.md

 #### Feedback

 The way to give feedback for the Summit conference this year was using an online form, built into the PASS Summit app.
-Unfortunately, due to spotty Wi-Fi and cell connectivity, the number of people submitting feedback was relatively low; only around 16% (ME: VET THIS NUMBER).
+Unfortunately, due to spotty Wi-Fi and cell connectivity, the number of people submitting feedback was relatively low.
+People attended sessions 36,445 times and left 5382 pieces of feedback, for a response rate of 14.8%.

 The first question, therefore, is *how much can we trust this data?* How closely does it reflect reality?